-We believe that every student/pupil, regardless of background or circumstance, should be given an equal opportunity to become the best that they can possibly be.
+The Laurus Trust believes that every student/pupil, regardless of background or circumstance, should be given an equal opportunity to become the best that they can possibly be.
 We are committed to ensuring that all students/pupils have full entitlement and access to rich and diverse learning opportunities, which will open the doors to the future of their choice.